 - Content management platforms.
 These include WordPress, Joomla, Expression Engine, and other popular options.

 - SEO monitoring tools.
-These include Moz, Raven Tools (which is praised in particular for its agency features), Positionly, and tons more.
+These include Moz, Raven Tools, Positionly, and tons more.

 Clients will expect you to prove the value of your work.
 Here are some tools you might consider: